PowerShell/PSResourceGet/Docs/UninstallPSResource.md

 ```

 ### Outputs

-Nothing
+No output.

 ## Notes

-Is a -force parameter needed?
-What is the expected functionality of a -force?
+Should a -PassThru parameter be added?

 ## Tests